schleuder/schleuder-website/schleuder/docs/subscribers.md

 From now on, all mails will be encrpyted to the **new** key and all your mails must be signed with this key.

+##### One caveat: disabled commands
+To further improve security and confidentiality, list-admins can manually **disable certain commands** like `x-add-key` for mere subscribers of the list.
+With these commands disabled for you, you have to rely on the list-admin for key management.

+&nbsp;

 #### Resending